dragon-dune/dragon-dune/README.md

 Players may discard a Special Cards to:

 1. Not pay for an artifact card in the bidding round.
-2. Pay half of regular price for mercenaries in the Bidding and Recruitment round.
+2. Pay half of regular price (rounded down) for mercenaries in the Bidding and Recruitment round.
 3. Move through one additional territory with your moved units in in the Bidding and Recruitment round.